tavaresasilva/vagrant-dev-lamp/README.md

 3. [Install Vagrant](https://www.vagrantup.com/downloads.html)

 ### Step 2
-> Execute the commands in the prompt.
+> Run these commands on the terminal.
 This step can take a while

 ```
 $ git clone https://github.com/tavaresasilva/vagrant-dev-lamp.git